Mini-Stockings: Knit Your Own Holiday Decorations

 Facing the RS, pick up and knit 6 stitches along the side of the heel flap to form a gusset.
 To prevent a gap, pick up an extra stitch just before knitting across the instep.
 Knit across the instep, then pick up an extra stitch before picking up your 6 edge stitches along the side of the heel flap, and then knit to the end of the round.

-While working in the round, work the gusset:
+Resume working in the round, work the gusset as follows:

 Round 2: Knit across round.